openvinotoolkit/openvino/docs/OV_Runtime_UG/openvino_intro.md

                  on different platforms.

 OpenVINO Runtime is a set of C++ libraries with C and Python bindings providing a common API to deliver inference solutions on the platform of your choice.
-Use the OpenVINO Runtime API to read an Intermediate Representation (IR), TensorFlow, TensorFlow Lite, ONNX, PaddlePaddle or PyTorch model and execute it on preferred devices.
-For PyTorch models you can either :doc:`convert them <openvino_docs_OV_Converter_UG_prepare_model_convert_model_Convert_Model_From_PyTorch>` or use :doc:`torch.compile feature <pytorch_2_0_torch_compile>`.
+Use the OpenVINO Runtime API to read PyTorch, TensorFlow, TensorFlow Lite, ONNX, and PaddlePaddle models and execute them on preferred devices.
+OpenVINO gives you the option to use these models directly or convert them to the OpenVINO IR (Intermediate Representation) format explicitly, for maximum performance.

 .. note::